Anatomia Cirúrgica da REGIÃO INGUINAL

 Importance

-In both the UK and the USA the annual death rate due to inguinal and femoral hernia has decreased in the last two to three decades.
-In the UK, deaths for inguinal and femoral hernia declined from 22 to 55% respectively from 1975 to 1990.
-The annual deaths in the USA per 100,000 population for patients with hernia and intestinal obstruction decreased from 5.1 in 1968 to 3.0 in 1988.
-For inguinal hernia with obstruction, 88% of patients underwent surgery with a mortality rate of 0.05%.
-These figures could be interpreted as showing that elective groin hernia surgery has reduced overall mortality rates.
+In both the UK and the USA, the annual death rate due to inguinal and femoral hernias has significantly decreased over the past two to three decades.
+In the UK, deaths from these hernias declined by 22% to 55% between 1975 and 1990.
+Similarly, in the USA, the annual deaths per 100,000 population for patients with hernia and intestinal obstruction decreased from 5.1 in 1968 to 3.0 in 1988.
+For patients with obstructed inguinal hernias, 88% underwent surgery, with a remarkably low mortality rate of 0.05%.
+These improvements suggest that elective groin hernia surgery has played a crucial role in reducing overall mortality rates.

-In support of this contention is the fact that strangulation rates are lower in the USA than in the UK, which could be a consequence of the three times higher rate of elective hernia surgery in the USA.
-Even so, the available statistics show that rates of elective hernia surgery in the USA per 100,000 population fell from 358 to 220 between 1975 and 1990, although this may be an artifact of the data collection systems rather than a real decline.
+Supporting this observation, the USA has lower rates of strangulation compared to the UK, possibly due to the threefold higher rate of elective hernia surgeries in the USA.
+Nevertheless, statistics indicate that the rate of elective hernia surgeries in the USA per 100,000 population decreased from 358 to 220 between 1975 and 1990, although this may be an artifact of data collection rather than a genuine decline.

-Postoperative care should necessarily take place in a high-dependency unit or intensive therapy unit; this may necessitate transfer of selected patients to appropriate hospitals and facilities.
-Sensible decisions must be made in consultation with relatives of extremely elderly, frail, or moribund patients to adopt a humane approach, which may rule out interventional surgery.
+Postoperative care for these patients should occur in a high-dependency unit or intensive therapy unit.
+This might necessitate transferring selected patients to appropriate hospitals and facilities.
+Decisions about interventional surgery should be made in consultation with the relatives of extremely elderly, frail, or moribund patients, adopting a humane approach that may rule out surgery.

 Evidence-Based Medicine